Features Below Available To: ✅ Grow Plan ✅ Track Plan ❌ Free Plan

 What Is Cost Import?

-Cost import pulls expense data from QuickBooks Online into Monograph so it appears in your Project Profit Report, giving you an accurate view of each project's profitability.
+Cost import pulls expense data from QuickBooks Online into Monograph so it appears in the Project Profit Report, giving an accurate view of each project's profitability.

 Before You Start

-QBO integration must be connected under Settings > Organization > Integrations
+QBO must be connected under Settings > Organization > Integrations.
+For pre-connection setup, see Before You Enable Monograph + QuickBooks Online.

-Your QBO chart of accounts should be accurate: cost import reflects exactly what's in QBO
+The QBO chart of accounts should be accurate: cost import reflects exactly what is in QBO

-Consult your accountant before adjusting your QBO chart of accounts or categorizations.
-Changes without proper guidance can affect your financial records.
+Consult an accountant before adjusting the QBO chart of accounts or categorizations.
+Changes without proper guidance can affect financial records.

 Setting Up the Import